Structure-preserving Interpolatory Model Reduction for Port-Hamiltonian Differential-Algebraic Systems: Numerical Eperiments

 First, we briefly revisit the interpolatory $\H2$ optimality conditions; for details we refer the reader to \cite{GugAB08,BG2017siam,AntBG20} and the references therein.
 Since $\H2$ optimality for the \textsf{DAE} case boils down to optimality for the \textsf{ODE} part, we focus on the latter.
 Let $\bG_r(s) = \sum_{i=1}^r \frac{\bc_i \bb_i^T}{s-\lambda_i}$ be the pole-residue decomposition of $\bG_r(s)$.
 For simplicity we assume simple poles.
-If $\bG_r(s)$ is an $\H2$ optimal approximation to $\bG(s)$, then

-for $i=1,2,\ldots,r$ where $'$ denotes the derivate with respect to $s$.
+If $\bG_r(s)$ is an $\H2$ optimal approximation to $\bG(s)$, then $\bG(-\lambda_i) \bb_i = \bG_r(-\lambda_i) \bb_i$, $ \bc_i^T \bG(-\lambda_i) = \bc_i^T \bG_r(-\lambda_i)$, and $ \bc_i^T \bG'(-\lambda_i) \bb_i = \bc_i^T \bG'_r(-\lambda_i) \bb_i$. for $i=1,2,\ldots,r$ where $'$ denotes the derivate with respect to $s$.
 Therefore an $\H2$ optimal reduced model is a bitangential Hermite interpolant where the interpolation points are the mirror images of its poles and the tangent directions are the residue directions.
-Since the optimality conditions depend on the reduced model to be computed, this requires an iterative algorithm.
-This is precisely what the Iterative Rational Krylov Algorithm \cite{GugAB08} achieves and we will use this framework in our formulation.
-For other approaches in $\H2$ optimal approximation, see, e.g., \cite{BG2017siam,AntBG20}.
+Since the optimality conditions depend on the reduced model to be computed, this requires an iterative algorithm, which the Iterative Rational Krylov Algorithm \cite{GugAB08}.
+For other approaches in $\H2$ optimal approximation, see, e.g., \cite{AntBG20,BG2017siam}.

-The optimality conditions in \eqref{condright} do not take the \textsf{pH} structure into account.
-There have been some recent attempts to formulate these conditions using the \textsf{pH} structure \cite{beattie2014h2} but the conditions do not fully specify a reduced model and a numerical algorithm to enforce those are not yet established.

 Following \cite{GugPBS12}, in order to preserve the structure, we will satisfy only a subset of these conditions.
 We will make sure that the interpolation points will be the mirror images of the reduced order poles and enforce either left or right-tangential interpolation conditions without the derivate conditions.
-However, intuitively, one might expect that in the \textsf{pH} setting this may not cause too much deviation from true optimality.
-Dropping the Hermite condition means that one chooses a Galerkin projection, i.e., $\bZ = \bV$.
-However, due to the \textsf{pH} structure, the input-to-state matrix $\bB$ and the state-to-output matrix $\bC$ are related.
-Therefore, the model reduction basis $\bV$ can be thought to contain some information involving $\bC$, and thus involving $\bZ$.
+However, intuitively, one might expect that in the \textsf{pH} setting this may not cause too much deviation from true optimality, since this a Galerkin projection, i.e., $\bZ = \bV$.

-As opposed to presenting an algorithm for all the scenarios we have considered, we will pick one of them, namely semi-explicit index-$2$ case uncontrolled at $\infty$ studied in Section \ref{sec:index2cases} and discuss the algorithm for this case only.
-Discussion for the other cases follows similarly.